Martin KahanecFounder and Scientific Director:

 Founder and Scientific Director of the Central European Labour Studies Institute (CELSI), Bratislava.

-Professor and former Acting Dean (2017-2019) of the School of Public Policy at the Central European University in Budapest.
+Professor and Acting Dean (2020-21 and 2017-19) of the School of Public Policy at the Central European University in Vienna.
 Mercator Senior Visiting Fellow at Bruegel, Brussels.
 Affiliated Scholar and member of the Advisory Board at the Global Labor Organization.
 Affiliated Researcher at Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and the University of Economics in Bratislava.
 Visiting Research Fellow (2012-2015) and Deputy Program Director "Migration" (2007-2016), leader of the research sub-area EU Enlargement and the Labor Markets and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
 Visiting Research Fellow at Harvard University's Labor and Worklife Program 2014/15.

 Elected member of Academia Europaea, the European Academy of Humanities, Letters and Sciences.
 Former chairperson of the Slovak Economic Association (2016-2018).